|Chapter 32 (1972) pt 4

 because I believed I did so well.
 That just goes to show you anything that feels

 more perfect than it ought to be is bound to be wrong.

-  Upon seeing this, Harmony pulls me by my arms along
+Upon seeing this, Harmony pulled me by my arms along

 her wet body until we were face to face with each other.